Article Written on 28th Feb 2019

 It’s doesn’t make any sense to buy the 4 GB ram version of the Redmi Note 7.
 Go for the Note 7 Pro if you have a higher budget or else the Note 7 is a very tasty deal.

-Note – The phones look sturdy and you shouldn’t worry about propaganda bend test from Youtubers.
+Note – The phones look sturdy and you shouldn’t worry about the propaganda bend tests from Youtubers.

 Bookmark Candytech for more latest tech coverage.

 Redmi Note 7 Pro Vs Samsung Galaxy M30 – Which is Better?